Tree-based boosting with functional data

-In both figures, \texttt{TFBoost(A.1)}, \texttt{TFBoost(A.2)}, \texttt{TFBoost(A.3)}, and \texttt{TFBoost(B)} show superior performance compared to their alternatives.
-They achieve the lowest errors with the smallest standard errors.
-In \Cref{fig:r1}, we observe that \texttt{TFboost(B)} produces the smallest test errors, substantially better than \texttt{FLM1},\texttt{FLM2}, \texttt{FAM}, and \texttt{FGAM}.
-The performance of \texttt{FPPR} is the closest to \texttt{TFBoost(B)}, however, it is much more expensive to fit kernel estimators compared to Type B trees, particularly with data of a large sample size.
 Comparing \Cref{fig:r2} with \Cref{fig:r1}, we observe improvements in test errors for all methods except for \texttt{FLM1}.
 This implies the importance of adjusting for seasonality when predicting the electricity demand, which is likely due to higher electricity usage in the summer for cooling and in the winter for heating.
-In \Cref{fig:r2}, \texttt{TFBoost(A.1)}, \texttt{TFBoost(A.2)}, \texttt{TFBoost(A.3)} produce very similar results, and \texttt{TFBoost(A.2)} outperforms the other two by a small margin in terms of the average test MSPE.
+In \Cref{fig:r2}, \texttt{TFBoost(A.1)}, \texttt{TFBoost(A.2)}, \texttt{TFBoost(A.3)} produce very similar results, and \texttt{TFBoost(A.2)} outperforms the other two by a small margin in terms of the average test MSE.